-When investigating someone for driving under the influence (DUI), it's common for an officer to ask the person to take a breath, blood, or urine test to determine the amount of alcohol or drugs in the driver's system.
+When investigating someone for driving under the influence (DUI), it's common for an officer to ask the person to take a breath, blood, or urine test.
+These tests are used to determine the amount of alcohol or drugs in the driver's system.
 The driver's blood alcohol concentration (BAC) or the concentration of drugs in the driver's blood is often used to prove a DUI in court.

 This article gives an overview of North Dakota's implied consent law and the consequences of an unlawful refusal.

 North Dakota's implied consent law specifies that any person who holds a North Dakota driver's license or operates a vehicle within the state is deemed to have consented to a blood, breath, saliva, or urine test.

 For a DUI arrest to be lawful, the officer must have probable cause to believe that the driver was driving or in actual physical control of a vehicle while under the influence of alcohol or drugs or that an underage driver was operating a vehicle after consuming alcohol.